natemarks/puppers/README.md

 This project generates an executable to be used for deployment testing.
 It only generates logs and the logs include the executable version so we can see the pipeline a little better

-The executable just writes a JSON log entry to STDOUT and to a log file every few seconds.
-The log includes the executable version to make it easier to see what we're deploying.
+The executable just writes a JSON log entries to the '/puppers' cloudwatch log in us-east-1

 To build and test locally: